EliteUmbrage/CamAtlas/docs/requirments.md

 -prompt_toolkit

 -We reccomend you have a web browser such as firefox downloaded on your machine as well.
+There will also be a script that automatically checks and downloads all of these.
+It CamAtlas/crawler/requirmentsdownload.py